Bill Clinton: First term (1993–1997)

 After his presidential transition, Clinton was inaugurated as the 42nd president of the United States on January 20, 1993.
 Clinton was physically exhausted at the time, and had an inexperienced staff.
 His high levels of public support dropped in the first few weeks, as he made a series of mistakes.
-His first choice for attorney general had not paid her taxes on babysitters and was forced to withdraw.
-The second appointee also withdrew for the same reason.
+His first noimnee for Attorney General, Zoë Baird, had to withdraw after it came to light that she had employed an undocumented immigrant as her child's nanny; his second nominee for the position, Kimba Wood, had to withdraw for the same reason.
 Clinton had repeatedly promised to encourage gays in the military service, despite what he knew to be the strong opposition of the military leadership.
-He tried anyway, and was publicly opposed by the top generals, and forced by Congress to a compromise position of "Don't ask, don't tell" whereby homosexuals could serve if and only if they kept it secret.
+He tried anyway, and was publicly opposed by the top generals, and forced by Congress to a compromise position of "Don't ask, don't tell" whereby homosexuals were allowed serve only if they kept their sexuality a secret.
 He devised a $16-billion stimulus package primarily to aid inner-city programs desired by liberals, but it was defeated by a Republican filibuster in the Senate.
 His popularity at the 100 day mark of his term was the lowest of any president at that point.

 Public opinion did support one liberal program, and Clinton signed the Family and Medical Leave Act of 1993, which required large employers to allow employees to take unpaid leave for pregnancy or a serious medical condition.
 This action had bipartisan support, and was popular with the public.